christopherrowley/esp32_led_soundreactive/README.md

 1 - bluetooth sound receiver

 and then anything else you want to style your lamps! (watch the first video link for how-to guide on that)

+## Software Setup:
+- download the arduino code from: www.arduino.cc
+- set up for ESP32 board using these instructions: https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/
+- install fastLED library from https://github.com/FastLED/FastLED (in ardunino IDE -> tools -> manage libraries, search fastLED)
+- same as fastLED library, but for arduinoFFT
+- You might need to download a driver if you can't find your ESP32 board on a COM port (Windows - look at Device Manager).
+You can download driver here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads